-Note the presence of infrastructure in the immediate vicinity to the north of the plot, namely the power station and the EN3-SA-12 road, with electricity and telecommunications lines along its route.
-There is also a public road, unpaved, along the eastern edge of the plot, which gives access to private properties located further south.
+Note the presence of infrastructure in the immediate vicinity to the north of the plot, including the power station, the EN3-MA-01 road, telecommunications towers and the municipal waste dump.

 4.11.3 Cultural Heritage

 There are no known elements of tangible (movable or immovable property, sites, structures, groups of structures and natural resources and landscapes that have archaeological, paleontological, historical, architectural, religious, aesthetic, or other cultural significance) or intangible cultural heritage (practices, representations, expressions, knowledge, skills - as well as the associated instruments, objects, artifacts, and cultural spaces) related to the project site.